Bridge Models

 The Name column in Model Attributes corresponds to the Mapping column

-It is important to know the structure of the data that is returned from your source system.
-The bridge adapter will take the value in fields and attempt to map to the data.
+It is important to know the structure of the data returned from your source system.
+The bridge adapter will take the values in fields and attempt to map them to the data.
+You will need to know the return data from the source system to do the mapping.

 Example: The following mapping will pass the "First Name" field to the bridge adapter: ${fields("First Name")}.
 The bridge adapter will use "First Name" to access a value from the return data after the call to the source system.